BitcoinDesign/Guide/guide/designing-products/open-design.md

 ### Test, redesign, and engage in feedback

 - Experiment with Bitcoin and Lightning.
 Download a wallet and test small amounts.
 You can also test network features without using real bitcoin on Testnet.
 It works with some wallets.
-- Redesign a bitcoin and/or lightning application or focus on a CX issue that interests you.
+- Redesign a bitcoin and/or lightning application or focus on a user experience issue that interests you.
 Even as a brief exercise, a redesign is a great way to develop understanding of how something works.
 - Join a [Design Review](https://github.com/BitcoinDesign/Meta/issues?q=is%3Aissue+is%3Aopen+Design+Review+Call+).
 A call focusing on giving feedback to improve a specific bitcoin product.
 Products vary by call.
 - Join the [Wallet Improvement Project](https://github.com/BitcoinDesign/Guide/issues/493).
-It tests a list of real world bitcoin projects and suggests redesigns to their makers.
+It tests a list of real world Bitcoin projects and suggests redesigns to their makers.

 ### Continuous learning